General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

 \subsection{Reporting}

-To share insights obtained from data analysis, one often converts them into scientific reports.
-Also, in this step, \glspl{gpm} can take a central role, which we discuss in the following.
+To share insights obtained from data analysis, one often converts them into scientific publications or other forms of content, such as reports or blogs.
+In this step, \glspl{gpm} can also take a central role.
+While writing assistance has been showcased in past works, it remains limited in scope and real-world impact.

-Reporting refers to converting scientific results into shareable reports, scientific publications, blogs, and other forms of content.
-This section describes two main applications of \glspl{llm} in scientific reporting: converting data into explanations and the first steps towards using these models as fully-fledged writing assistants.